Practitioners' Perspectives on Designing Data Visualizations for the General Public: Methodology

 \subsection{Participants}

-\textbf{Participant recruitment.} We used purposive and snowball sampling to recruit interview partners whom we contacted via e-mail.
-We selected participants based on their job roles and affiliated institutions, including news outlets, data visualization agencies, or other relevant organizations like a statistical office or a science communication organization.
-In our participant sample, we also included freelancers and persons who run social media channels, focusing on data visualizations.
-We aimed to recruit participants with various job roles, institution affiliations, and experiences / backgrounds.
-An additional selection criterion was that participants regularly created data visualizations.
-The work of practitioners in our sample mainly focused on `casual' data visualizations ~\cite{pousman_casual_2007,burns_designing_2022} for general audiences rather than exploratory visualization to aid data analysis.
-Some participants reported creating data visualizations, for example, for scientific purposes or companies; however, all participants also produced graphics for general audiences.
-In this study, we use the terms `general/lay audiences’ or `the general public’ to refer to persons who regularly or occasionally consume news media through any given media channel, including online, print, and social media channels.
-These persons may or may not have expertise in any given topic and may or may not perceive themselves as data (visualization) literate.
-While participants were not necessarily selected according to their involvement in social media visualizations, $19$ of the $21$ participants reported that creating data visualizations specifically for social media channels was a part of their regular work or that their institution had a dedicated social media team, who would create data visualizations.
-Seventeen participants were involved in the creation of COVID-19 data visualizations or dashboards.
+We used purposive and snowball sampling to recruit interview partners whom we contacted via e-mail.
+We sought diversity in job roles, institutional affiliations, and professional backgrounds.
+The key selection criterion was that participants regularly created data visualizations; i.e., visualization production was a core component of the participants' professional roles and not an occasional or supplementary task.
+The work of practitioners in our sample primarily focused on public-facing, communicative data visualizations for general audiences, rather than exploratory visualizations to aid data analysis in professional contexts.
+Some participants reported creating data visualizations, for example, for scientific purposes or companies; however, all participants also produced visualizations for general audiences.
+Although social media work was not a selection criterion, $19$ participants regularly created visualizations for social platforms or stated that their institution had a dedicated social media team, which would create data visualizations.